ISIMIP3 simulation protocol

 In Table 2.1, we describe the different experiments for ISIMIP3.
 Each default experiment is defined by its climate related forcing (CRF) and the assumptions regarding direct human forcing (DHF).
 The associated specifications all have a label such as obsclim or histsoc that are provided in Table 2.1 and further specified in Tables 2.2 and 2.3.
 These specifiers are used in the file names of the corresponding input files and should also be used for the names of the output files (see report model results report model results).
 Sensitivity experiments are described as deviation from a default experiment and represented by labels that are used as a third specifier of the experiments.
 Their specific meanings are defined in Table 2.4.

 Please note that the experiments are different for ISIMIP3a and ISIMIP3b and some are sector specific.
-You can use the menu on the top-right of the page to select the sumulation round and sectors you are interested in.
+You can use the menu on the top-right of the page to select the simulation round and sectors you are interested in.

 Note regarding models requiring spin-up